jfouret/ispawn/README.md

 ## Features

 - **🚀 Quick Setup**: Get started with a single command to set up your development environment
-- **🔧 Multiple Services**: Run VSCode, RStudio, and Jupyter Notebook in one container
+- **🔧 Multiple Services**: Run VSCode, RStudio, and Jupyter (default) in one container.
+Other variants like JupyterLab and JupyterHub are also available.
 - **🔒 Secure Access**: Automatic HTTPS setup with traefik reverse proxy
 - **📁 Volume Mapping**: Easy mounting of local directories
 - **🔄 Container Management**: Simple commands to manage your containers